DHI/react-components/packages/icons/README.md

 ## Documentation

-In order to use our components, you can import them like:
+To use the icons, import them with the following syntax:

 ```
 import Edit from "@dhi/icons/Edit;